Mayoral elections in Syracuse, New York

 Elections are held in Syracuse, New York, to choose the city's mayor.
 Currently, these elections are regularly scheduled to be held once every four years, with the elections taking place in the off-year immediately after United States presidential election years.
+The current mayor of Syracuse is Sharon Owens, who assumed office in 2026.

 2009

 The 2009 Syracuse mayoral election was held on November 3, 2009.
 The incumbent mayor, Democrat Matt Driscoll, was term limited.
 Democrat Stephanie Miner defeated Republican Steve Kimatian, 50%-39%, and Conservative Party of New York candidate Otis Jennings finished a distant 3rd, with 10% of the vote.
 Miner became the city's first female leader.